total-typescript/total-typescript-book/book-content/book.md

 };
 ```

-Each parameter’s type annotation enables TypeScript to check that the arguments passed to the function are of the correct type.
-If the type doesn’t match up, TypeScript will show a squiggly red line under the offending argument.
+Each parameter's type annotation enables TypeScript to check that the arguments passed to the function are of the correct type.
+If the type doesn't match up, TypeScript will show a squiggly red line under the offending argument.

 ```typescript
 logAlbumInfo("Black Gold", false, 15); // red squiggly lines first under `false`, then under `15`